rns21/RDK_Documentation/docs/docu/dec17/open-virtual-switch-agent.md

-# Open Virtual Switch Agent Documentation
+# Open Virtual Switch Agent

 Open Virtual Switch Agent (OvsAgent) is the RDK-B component responsible for translating network bridge configuration requests stored in the Open vSwitch Database (OVSDB) into actual Linux networking operations on the gateway.
 The component connects to the OVSDB server over a Unix domain socket, monitors the `Gateway_Config` table for incoming configuration commands, and executes the corresponding bridge and port management operations using either Open vSwitch (`ovs-vsctl`) commands or Linux bridge utilities (`brctl`/`ifconfig`) depending on bridge type.
 After executing each operation, OvsAgent writes the result status back to the OVSDB `Feedback` table so that requesting components can confirm success or failure.